Great fire of Newcastle and Gateshead: The explosion

 Such a large fire naturally attracted many spectators, who occupied every spot on the bridges, boats, quayside and surrounding buildings.
 The fire spread to a wooden staith or jetty used in former times for loading coal, which for a time shared with the warehouse the attention of the thronging multitude.

 A slight concussion warned the crowd that there was something more perilous than sulphur alone in the burning pile.
 A second slight explosion did not warn the firemen and surrounding crowds.
 A third passed unheeded even.

 After a few minutes, the final explosion occurred.
 The vaults of the warehouse were burst open with a tremendous and terrific explosion, heard 20 mi away.
 Vessels on the river lifted as if lashed by a sudden storm.
 The old bridge shook, and the new quivered.
 Massive walls were crumbled into heaps, houses tumbled into ruins.
-The venerable parish church, on the hill, was shattered to a wreck.
+The venerable St Mary’s parish church, on the hill in Gateshead, was shattered to a wreck.
 Gravestones were broken and uplifted.
 The hands on the dial of its clock stood at ten minutes past three.

 Thick black smoke rose as a "pillar of cloud"; temporarily all was silent; and then the scene was lit by falling burning debris from the warehouse, the noise of falling dwellings and then the cries of the injured.

 Force of the explosion

 The force of the explosion was immense, and heavy debris was thrown as much as 3/4 mi from the seat of the explosion.
 Huge granite blocks forming the tramway for carts outside the warehouse were flung over the church for two and three hundred yards into neighbouring streets and buildings.
 One is recorded as falling 400 yd away through the roof of the Grey Horse pub.
 A stone of 20 stone weight damaged property in Oakwellgate.
 Large blocks of wood and stone were projected widely over Newcastle, reaching the west end of the quayside.
 The Courant newspaper office in Pilgrim Street was hit.
 A stone weighing 18.5 lb fell through the roof of an opticians in Grey Street; when workmen discovered it in the morning it was still too hot to touch.
-A huge beam of timber, six feet long, was found on the roof of All Saint's Church.
+A huge beam of timber, six feet long, was found on the roof of All Saints' Church, Newcastle upon Tyne.
 Another, ten feet in length and weighing 3 cwt (150 kg) landed on the Ridley Arms in Pilgrim Street; and others on the roof of a house in Moseley Street.